Anuragyadav1/vahan_ai-assignment/README.md

 ```
-### **Note:**
-I tried using Docker for this project, but the build process was taking too much time.
-Since I was running the backend in a Python environment, I had not stored any dependencies in a requirements.txt file.
-However, when I included Docker, I needed the requirements.txt file, so I generated it using the command:
+### 🐳 Docker Usage Notice
+During development, Docker was initially considered for environment management.
+However, the build process turned out to be inefficient due to the lack of an initial `requirements.txt` file.
+To generate one, the following command was used:

 ```sh
 pip freeze > requirements.txt
 ```
-This added all the dependencies from my Python environment, including some that were not used in the project.
-I manually removed the unnecessary dependencies, but some were still causing long build times in Docker.
-Due to this, I decided not to use Docker for setting up the project.
-### **🏗 Projects Architecture**
-This project utilizes LangGraph, LangChain, and ChromaDB for handling text embeddings and managing conversational flow.
-Below is the architectural breakdown of how different components interact to process user queries efficiently.
-## Components Used
--  **LangGraph :** Enables a structured flow of execution with four nodes and one tool.
--  **ChromaDB :**  Stores text embeddings for retrieving relevant documents.
--  **Redis :** Maintains session-based chat history for users.
--  **Langchain :** Helps in orchestrating LLM-based workflows.

-## Nodes & Tools in LangGraph
-The project consists of the following four nodes and one tool:
-- **grade_documents Node**
-- **support Node**
-- **agent Node**
-- **generate Node**
-- **retriever_tool (Tool for retrieving documents from ChromaDB)**
- ## State Management
- LangGraph is stateful, allowing the project to maintain conversation history efficiently.
-The state stores both human messages (user queries) and AI messages (chatbot responses).
-Additionally, user sessions are managed, where both the user's question and the chatbot's response are stored in Redis.
-The key for each entry is the user's session ID, while the value contains the chat history (user queries and bot responses).
-## Workflow Execution
-**1. Session Management**

-- **When a user submits a question, the backend checks if the request header contains a session ID.**
-- **If no session ID is found, a new one is generated and stored in a cookie to ensure that future user queries contain the same session ID.**
-- **This session ID helps in maintaining a continuous conversation by storing the chat history in Redis.**

-**2. Retrieving Previous Chats**
-- **When a query is received, the backend extracts the session ID from the headers.**
-- **It then checks Redis to see if there is any existing chat history for that session.**
-- **If chat history exists, it is added to the LangGraph state, along with the new user query.**

-**3. Processing the Query Using LangGraph**
-- **Once the question is added to the LangGraph state, the agent node is triggered.**
-- **The agent node retrieves relevant documents using retriever_tool, which fetches embeddings from ChromaDB.**
-- **These retrieved documents are also added to the LangGraph state.**
-- **The agent node then calls the grade_documents node.**

-**Document Grading & Query Analysis**
-- **The grade_documents node evaluates whether the retrieved documents are relevant to the user's question.**
-- **It also checks whether the user query is similar to previous chat history.**
-- **If the query is relevant to chat history or retrieved documents, it proceeds to the generate node.**
-- **If not, it is sent to the support node.**

-**Handling Responses**
-- **Support Node: If the chatbot does not have enough information to answer the query, the support node informs the user that it lacks relevant details and provides contact information for the support team.**

-- **Generate Node: If the query is related to previous chat history or retrieved documents, the generate node formulates a response based on the chat history context and documents.
-The generated response is then delivered to the user.**

-## Chatbot Analytics & Accuracy Tracking
-The project includes an analytics route to track chatbot performance, including:
-- **Total Questions Count:** Increment total_questions for every new user query.
-- **Categorizing Questions:** Identify the type of question (e.g., travel, support, or others) and update question_types.
-- **Detecting Repeat Questions:** Compare the current question with previous ones in the chat history and increment repeat_questions if a match is found..
-- **API Endpoint:** Fetch Analytics data from this api (BaseUrl/analytics).
+This included many irrelevant dependencies, causing lengthy Docker build times.
+Even after cleaning up the file manually, the performance didn’t improve significantly.
+As a result, Docker was excluded from the final setup.

+---

+## 🏗 Architecture Overview

+This project uses a modular architecture powered by LangGraph, LangChain, Redis, and ChromaDB to build a context-aware conversational AI.
+The components interact to manage chat sessions, retrieve relevant information, and provide accurate responses.

+---

+## 🔧 Technologies Used

+- **LangGraph** – Manages node-based flow execution
+- **LangChain** – Orchestrates LLM-based workflows
+- **ChromaDB** – Handles semantic search with vector embeddings
+- **Redis** – Stores session-level chat history

+---

+## 🧩 LangGraph Nodes & Tools

+- `grade_documents` – Assesses relevance of retrieved documents
+- `support` – Fallback for insufficient information
+- `agent` – Coordinates the flow and invokes retrieval logic
+- `generate` – Crafts final chatbot responses
+- `retriever_tool` – Retrieves documents from ChromaDB using embeddings

+---

+## 🗃 State & Session Management

+The chatbot maintains a structured state using LangGraph, which stores:

+- User queries
+- AI-generated replies
+- Relevant documents
+- Previous session history

+Redis stores session-specific chat logs identified via a session ID (stored in cookies).
+This allows the chatbot to maintain continuity across multiple queries from the same user.

+---

+## ⚙️ Workflow Breakdown

+### 1️⃣ Session Management

+- On each query, the backend checks for a session ID in headers.
+- If missing, it generates a new session ID and sets it in cookies.
+- This session ID is used to store/fetch user-specific chat history in Redis.

+### 2️⃣ Chat History Retrieval

+- Retrieves previous chat logs from Redis using the session ID.
+- Merges past messages with the current query before sending it to LangGraph.

+### 3️⃣ Query Flow Execution

+- The `agent` node triggers the `retriever_tool` to fetch context from ChromaDB.
+- Retrieved content is graded by the `grade_documents` node.
+- Based on grading, either `generate` or `support` node is called.

+### 4️⃣ Node Response Flow

+- **`generate` Node:** Responds with context-aware answers using retrieved documents and history.
+- **`support` Node:** Returns fallback response suggesting the user contact support due to insufficient data.

+---

+## 📊 Analytics & Tracking

+Analytics endpoint tracks usage data:

+- **Total Questions Asked** – Increments with each new query
+- **Type Categorization** – Classifies questions into categories (e.g., travel, support)
+- **Repeat Detection** – Detects if a query was already asked
+- **API Route:** `GET /analytics`

+---

+## 🚀 Future Improvements

+- Add Docker optimization with a slimmed-down virtual environment
+- Extend analytics to support time-based reports
+- Integrate with external APIs for broader context

+---